 To manage costs effectively, configure spending limits for all service providers and API integrations.
 When setting spending limits is not feasible, organizations should configure billing alerts to monitor usage closely.

-Best Practices For Developers to Prevent Unrestricted Resource Consumption Vulnerability
+Best Practices to Prevent Unrestricted Resource Consumption Risk

 To prevent unrestricted resource consumption vulnerabilities, developers should adopt several best practices:

-Ensure that all incoming data is validated against expected formats and sanitized to eliminate potentially harmful inputs, reducing the risk of injection attacks.
+- Ensure all incoming data is validated against expected formats and sanitized to eliminate potentially malicious inputs.

-Employ robust authentication methods (e.g., OAuth, API keys) and enforce precise authorization controls to restrict access to sensitive resources.
+- Employ robust authentication methods using OAuth, API keys and enforce precise authorization controls to restrict access to sensitive resources.

-Implement comprehensive logging and monitoring to detect unusual patterns in API usage, enabling quick responses to potential exploitation attempts.
+- Implement comprehensive logging and monitoring to detect unusual patterns in API usage.

 Conclusion